Dr. Casey S. Wittwer, DVM

 Dr. Wittwer was born and raised in St. George, Utah.
 After high school he spent two years in Mexico on an LDS mission.
 Dr. Wittwer attended Dixie State College, then moved to colder weather at Utah State

 University.
 Dr. Wittwer completed veterinary school at Washington State University.
 After graduating in 2007, Dr. Wittwer started his career in Las Vegas.
 Family ties and a desire to return to Southern Utah brought him to Hurricane.
 Dr. Wittwer met his wife, Andrea at a dog flyball competition.
-They have three kids that love to visit their dad at work.
-The Wittwers have their own zoo with four dogs (Roo, Limit, Nel and Gus), three cats (Moon, Gurgi, and Petri), two goats (Topaz and Blackie), 12 chickens, 2 tea cup pigs (Jewels and Minion), a cockatiel (Cutie), and one horse (Scarlet).
-Dr. Wittwer loves to compete with his dogs in flyball and frisbee.
+They have four kids that love to visit their dad at work.
+The Wittwer's have their own zoo with three dogs (Limit, Zuko, & Link), three cats (Gurgi, Casper, & Gator), goats, turkeys, a goose, chickens, a tea cup pig (Jewels), and mini horses.

-During the day, the Wittwer herd often plays frisbee across the street from the clinic.
-Dr. Wittwer completed the St. George Ironman in 2011 and 2013, Arizona Ironman in 2012, and competes in occasional triathlons and the St. George marathon.
 Dr. Wittwer loves being a veterinarian.
 His main focuses are with internal medicine and soft tissue surgery.
-Dr. Wittwer also does acupuncture and is one of the only veterinary clinics in Southern Utah with an ultrasound unit.
+Dr. Wittwer also does acupuncture and ultrasound.
 He enjoys the challenge of understanding why pets get ill and helping them get better.

 Dr. Kristen Lucibello, DVM